ShifterSerif/PsiDie/README.md

 # PsiDie

-Testing to see the validity of the Psionic Dice system Re add jfree chart eventually
+Testing to see the validity of the Psionic Dice

+Re add jfree chart eventually